🖌️ Professional Cabinet Painting · Massachusetts

 Number of doors and drawer fronts

-Wood type — oak requires more prep than maple or birch
+Wood type — oak cabinets require more prep than maple or birch

 Door profiles and detail complexity

-Budget rule of thumb: Cabinet painting is the most budget-friendly professional update — typically well within 15% of your home's value.
+Budget guidance: Cabinet painting is the most budget-friendly professional update — typically well within 15% of your home's value.
+A cost-effective kitchen upgrade vs. $35,000+ for full cabinet replacement.

 🍳